-- 1. Due to the current COVID-19 restriction orders in Singapore, a member will not be able to attend the Meeting in person.
-A member (whether individual or corporate) must appoint the Chairman of the Meeting as his/her/its proxy to attend, speak and vote on his/her/its behalf at the Meeting if such member wishes to exercise his/her/its voting rights at the Meeting. - 2.
-Please insert the total number of shares held by you.
-If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act (Chapter 289) Singapore), you should insert that number of shares.
-If you have shares registered in your name in the Register of Members of the Company, you should insert that number of shares.
-If you have shares entered against your name in the Depository Register and shares registered in your name in the Register of Members of shares.
-If you have shares entered against your name in the Depository Register and shares registered in your name in the Register of Members of shares.
-If no number is inserted, this form of proxy shall be deemed to relate to all the shares held by you. - 3.
-The instrument appointing the Chairman of the Meeting as proxy must be under the hand of the appointor or of his/her attorney duly authorised in writing.
-Where the instrument appointing the Chairman of the Meeting as proxy is executed by a corporation, it must be executed either under its common seal or under the hand of an officer or attorney duly authorised. - 4.
-Where a member (whether individual or corporate) appoints the Chairman of the Meeting as his/her/its proxy, he/she/it must give specific instructions as to voting, or abstentions from voting, in respect of a resolution in the form of proxy, failing which the appointment of the Chairman of the Meeting as proxy for that resolution will be treated as invalid. - 5.
-The Chairman of the Meeting, as proxy, need not be a member of the Company - 6.
-Investors who hold their Shares through relevant intermediaries as defined in Section 181 of the Companies Act, Chapter 50 (including SRS investors) and who wish to exercise their votes by appointing the Chairman of the Meeting as proxy should approach their respective relevant intermediaries to submit their voting instructions by 4.00 p.m. on 5 October 2021 in order to allow sufficient time for their respective relevant intermediaries to in turn submit a proxy form to appoint the Chairman of the Meeting to vote on their behalf by 4.00 p.m. on 12 October 2021. - 7.
-The duly completed Proxy Form may be submitted to the Company in the following manner: - (a) if submitted by post, be lodged with the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte.
-Ltd., at 50 Raffles Place, #32-01 Singapore Land Tower Singapore 048623; or - (b) if submitted electronically, be submitted via email to AGM.TeamE@boardroomlimited.com.
+- 1. Please insert the total number of shares held by you.
+If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act 2001 of Singapore), you should insert that number of shares.
+If you have shares registered in your name in the Register of Members, you should insert that number of shares.
+If you have shares entered against your name in the Depository Register and shares registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If no number is inserted, the instrument ("Proxy Form") appointing the Chairman of the Meeting as proxy shall be deemed to relate to all the shares held by you. - 2.
+A member who is a relevant intermediary, is entitled to appoint more than two proxies to attend and vote at the Meeting, but each proxy must be appointed to exercise the rights attached to a different Share or Shares held by such member. - "Relevant intermediary" has the meaning ascribed to it in Section 181 of the Companies Act 1967. - 3.
+The instrument appointing a proxy or proxies must be under the hand of the appointor or of his/her attorney duly authorised in writing.
+Where the instrument appointing a proxy or proxies is executed by a corporation, it must be executed either under its common seal or under the hand of an officer or attorney duly authorised. - 4.
+Where a member appoints two proxies, the appointments shall be invalid unless he/she specifies the proportion of his/her shareholding (expressed as a percentage of the whole) to be represented by each proxy.
+A proxy need not be a member of the Company. - 5.
+A member who is a relevant intermediary entitled to attend the meeting and vote is entitled to appoint more than two proxies to attend and vote instead of the member, but each proxy must be appointed to exercise the rights attached to a different Share or Shares held by such member.
+Where such member appoints more than two proxies, the appointments shall be invalid unless the member specifies the number of Shares in relation to which each proxy has been appointed. - 6.
+Investors who hold their Shares through relevant intermediaries as defined in Section 181 of the Companies Act 1967 (excluding SRS investors) and who wish to exercise their votes by appointing a proxy or proxies should approach their respective relevant intermediaries to submit their voting instructions as soon as possible.
+In the case of CPF/SRS investors, they must do so at least seven (7) working days before the AGM (i.e. by 14 October 2022, 4.00 p.m.) in order to allow sufficient time for their respective relevant intermediaries to in turn submit a proxy form to appoint a proxy or proxies to vote on their behalf by 4.00 p.m. on 24 October 2022. - 7.
+Completion and return of this instrument appointing a proxy or proxies shall not preclude a member from attending and voting at the Meeting.
+Any appointment of a proxy or proxies shall be deemed to be revoked if a member attends the meeting in person, and in such event, the Company reserves the right to refuse to admit any person or persons appointed under the instrument of proxy to the Meeting.